-Learning Outcome: 02.02.01 Describe how elements are combined into compounds and molecules.

-37. Study the figures to determine which is liquid water and which is frozen water (ice).
+Bloom's Level: 6.
+Create Learning Outcome: 02.03.01 Describe how water associates with other molecules in solution.
+Section: 02.03 Topic: Chemistry 37.
+Study the figures to determine which is liquid water and which is frozen water (ice).
 Explain your answer and predict if the water in Figure 2 would float or sink in the water in Figure 1.